Azure/iotedge-lorawan-starterkit/docs/user-guide/lns-configuration.md

 ## Cloud-based Network Server configuration

-You can run the Network Server directly in the cloud without needing IoT Edge, e.g. on an AKS cluster.
+You can run the Network Server directly in the cloud without requiring IoT Edge, e.g. on an AKS cluster.
 In general, the same environment variables as for the [module configuration](#network-server-iot-edge-module-configuration) apply (e.g. for the facade connection).
 In addition make sure to set the following